zivtech/bear_skin/README.txt

 reinstall gulp: sudo npm install gulp -g

 After the process finishes, you'll be able to run all the gulp tasks (see below).

-Note: The theme relies on Semantic UI for some of its UI/UX elements.
-Go to /admin/appearance/settings/mpgranch_theme to configure it.

 Gulp tasks
 ------------